Agents of Mayhem | QA Analyst

 Anomaly 1729 is a 3D puzzle adventure game, where players must rotate rooms in order to progress through an abstract and alien world.
-Anomaly 1729 is currently available on Steam.
+Anomaly 1729 was released in December 2015 and is currently available on Steam.

 The game was developed in Unreal Engine 4, with no plug-ins or Marketplace content used.
 All assets and systems were developed by Anvil Drop.
 I was the Director on the project.
 I was responsible for guiding the mechanics design, world design, and puzzle design.
 I also oversaw the game’s music, sound effects, art, animation, and narrative.

 Apart from leading the team, I also built many of the game’s levels, including its 14 puzzle rooms and 5 worlds, as well as implemented many of the game’s systems.

 I’m one of three founders of Anvil Drop, a small independent gaming studio.
 Anvil Drop was founded in 2013.
 Since then we’ve released Anomaly 1729 on Steam, in December 2015, which has a current 94% positive user rating.
 We’ve also recently started making smaller, pick up and play, games that are used in expos and corporate events.